risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Sounds/WWise/Custom-Music.md

 -   [Get the boilerplate music project for RoR2](https://github.com/viliger2/RoR2MusicTest)

+- ## WARNING!
+Do not use boilerplate in released mods.
+Only use boilerplate as a reference point, always make new Wwise project for each mod.
+Otherwise collisions will occur and either yours or someone else's mod (who also used boilerplate without making new Wwise project) will not have music.

 -   Open it.
 Go to the SoundBanks tab, rename the soundbank to something unique and not shared by any other mods.

     ![RenameTheBank](https://i.imgur.com/JimLxSy.png)